 - Establish a routine.
 Knowing what’s next is a big comfort for young children.
 So, having a pattern to your day can prevent upset children at clean up time.

-- Have designated areas (bins, baskets, shelves) for toys so kids know where to return them.
+- Organize toys with designated areas (bins, baskets, shelves) so kids know where to return them.
 Optional: Label the areas with pictures of the toys, matching stickers (same sticker on both toy and bin or shelf), or use the outline or shapes of the objects.
 Get the kids involved in label making so they understand the system.
 They can trace toys and baskets, place stickers on shelves and toys, draw pictures… It doesn’t have to be perfect, just functional.
 Labels aren’t necessary with see through containers or when the kids are already very familiar with where the toys go, like in this kitchen space where my client’s children do a lot of crafting.
 They know exactly where to find what they’re looking for.

 - Keep an empty basket in secondary play areas for a quick clean up.
 For example, the kitchen is a primary hang out spot for this mom and her children.
 So, toys that started out in the playroom or living room often end up coming with the children into the kitchen.
 As a solution, we designated a basket just for those toys.
 When the basket gets full, or on a weekly basis, whatever works best for her household, the family will return the toys where they belong.
 We also put a basket at the bottom of the stairs for toys that need to go back upstairs to the playroom.

-With these storage solutions under your belt, you’ll be able to face kids toys with confidence.
+With these storage solutions under your belt, you’ll be able to organize toys with confidence.
 More importantly, you’ll be creating a nurturing home for you and your family.
 For my client, that means a sense of calm for her, an inviting space to play for her children, and a space that tends to this young family’s hearts.